Enjoy the long weekend, if only for second

 A collection of the highly-accurate devices are used to set Coordinated Universal Time which governs time standards on the world wide web, satellite navigation, banking computer networks and international air traffic systems.

-There have been calls to abandon leap seconds but a meeting of the International Telecommunications Union (ITU), the U.N. agency responsible for international communications standards, failed to reach a consensus in January.
+There have been calls to abandon leap seconds but a meeting of the International Telecommunications Union ITU.L, the U.N. agency responsible for international communications standards, failed to reach a consensus in January.

 "They decided not to decide anything," says Gambis, adding that another attempt will be made in 2015.